VRMutyala/Financial-Power-BI/README.md

 - Financial Sample.xlsx - The dataset containing sales, cost, profit, and discount-related data.

-- Monthly sales Screenshot.png - Snapshot of the monthly sales performance dashboard.
+- (https://github.com/VRMutyala/Financial-Power-BI/blob/main/Monthly%20sales%20Screenshot%20.png) - Snapshot of the monthly sales performance dashboard.

-- [Quarterly sales Screenshot.png](https://github.com/VRMutyala/Financial-Power-BI/blob/main/Quartly%20sales%20-Screenshot.png) - Snapshot of the quarterly sales performance dashboard.
+- (https://github.com/VRMutyala/Financial-Power-BI/blob/main/Quartly%20sales%20-Screenshot.png) - Snapshot of the quarterly sales performance dashboard.

 # How to Use
 ## Download the Financial Sample.xlsx file and import it into Power BI.